-Michelle Cardel, Ph.D., M.S., R.D., received a National Institute of Health K01 Mentored Research Scientist Career Development Award from the National Heart, Lung, and Blood Institute to develop an effective weight loss intervention for teenagers using a behavioral approach that has already been successful with adults.
+Michelle Cardel, Ph.D., M.S., R.D., received a National Institutes of Health K01 Mentored Research Scientist Career Development Award from the National Heart, Lung, and Blood Institute to develop an effective weight loss intervention for teenagers using a behavioral approach that has already been successful with adults.

 Obesity affects some 14 million teens in the United States, placing them at lifelong risk for psychological and health challenges.
 Unfortunately, weight loss interventions currently available to teenagers are only marginally effective, according to Cardel, an assistant professor in the Department of Health Outcomes and Biomedical Informatics and a faculty member in UF’s Institute for Child Health Policy.